ChenJY-Count/PolyGCL/README.md

 - scikit-learn 0.24.2

 ### Datasets
-We provide datasets in the folder 'data'.
+We provide the small datasets in the folder 'data'.
+You can access the heterophilic datasets and the large heterophilic graph arXiv-year via [heterophilous-graphs](https://github.com/yandex-research/heterophilous-graphs) and [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale) respectively.

 ## Reproduce the results